PurvaT-11/Portfolio/README.md

-# Purva Tandel – Data Science Portfolio
+# Purva Tandel – Portfolio

 📫 **Contact:** [ptand@uic.edu](mailto:ptand@uic.edu) | [LinkedIn](https://www.linkedin.com/in/ptandel/)

 ## About Me
-I am a Master of Science in Computer Science student at the University of Illinois Chicago, passionate about data science, AI, and cloud technologies.
+I am a Master of Science in Computer Science student at the University of Illinois Chicago, passionate about software development, data science, AI, and cloud technologies.
 I specialize in building data-driven solutions and experimenting with GenAI tools.

 ---